 - Collect a paper roster from each coach.
 Coaches should write in player’s numbers (if not preprinted) and cross off any coaches or players absent.
 Referees should make sure the number of not crossed out players and coaches matches the number of people in the technical area.

 - Referees should perform a safety check of the players (e.g., shin guards, casts, jewelry) while maintaining at least six feet of social distancing.
-For fall 2020, referees are not required to check each player & number during the safety check.

 - Know the LOTG and the rules of competition for the match you are doing.